Coping with Grief During the Holidays

 My grandma is, even posthumously, one of my biggest advocates.
 Celebrating her life brings me a sense of closeness and connection.
 One of my last memories of my grandma was getting to surprise her with “Christmas in September.”
 My mom, sisters, and I stayed up late decorating her 10-foot Christmas tree with ornaments that she’d collected over the years.
 It’s moments like these that contribute to a rich tapestry of memories and help keep the spirit of loved ones alive.

 Our team of Maryland therapists helps adults and children process the difficult emotions that come from losing a loved one.
-When you’d like a little extra support, check out our services page.
+When you’re ready for some support, visit our Child and Family Therapy or Adult Therapy pages, or simply request an appointment.

 Previous